sokmontrey/non-subkernel-conv2d/README.md

 # Conclusion

 It's natural to think that channels selection should performs worse than ordinary sub-kernels-based conv2d, which it did during the dog-cat-bird test.
-But a bigger problem occur during the experiments.
-The model with channels selection conv2d seem to be incapable of overfitting and unable to surpass a certain loss value, .
-This might depend on the high-level achitecture of the model and many other imperfection.
+But there's a bigger problem.
+The model with channels selection conv2d seem to be incapable of overfitting and unable to surpass a certain loss value.
+This might depend on the high-level achitecture of the model and many other factors.

 Base on the performance from the [dog-cat-bird dataset][3], it is safe to say that the channel selection conv2d model perform worst than the ordinary sub-kernels convolution based model.
 The idea of channels selection convolution need to be tested with different benchmark/dataset.